minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 ### Mod Discussion

-Only if it doesn't fit in other sections does it go here.
+Only if it doesn't fit in other mod sections does it go here.
 Please check all others first.

 ### WIP Mods